Reb-jon/moth-classification-research-project/README.md

 ```
 ## Dataset Setup

 This project uses one dataset.
-Please download the dataset manually and place it in the `data/` folder.
+Note: The `data/` folder is not included in this repository, therefore you must create `data/kaggle-dataset/` manually before running the notebooks.
+The kaggle-dataset folder is where you will place the moth dataset.

 ### 1. Kaggle Moths Dataset
 - Source: [Kaggle - Moths Image Dataset](https://www.kaggle.com/datasets/gpiosenka/moths-image-datasetclassification)